-More examples of the decision making process:
+Let’s see more examples of the decision making process:

-- Choose a class for our children
+- Choosing a class for your kid

-Example of meaningful decisions that we make in our life :
+Let’s see some examples of meaningful decisions that we make in our life :

-- Choosing a workplace
+- Thinking about a new workplace

 - Buying a house in a certain area and at a certain cost

-- Pick out schools for our kids
+- Pick out kids schools